Chestnut munia: Characteristics

 The chestnut munia is 11–12 cm in length.
 The adult has a stubby pale grey-blue bill, black head, and brown body, with a brick red patch on the lower back, visible only when it flies.
 Some races also have a black belly.

 The sexes are similar, but immature birds have uniform pale brown upperparts, lack the dark head and have white to pale buff underparts.

 National bird of the Philippines until 1995

-The black-headed munia was the national bird of the Philippines until 1995, when that honorific was transferred to the Philippine eagle.
-There, due to urbanization and the resulting lack of awareness of local species, it is nowadays often confused for the Eurasian tree sparrow because that species, one of several also categorized as "maya" in the Philippines, is much more common in the urban areas.
+The black-headed munia was the national bird of the Philippines until 1995, when that was transferred to the Philippine eagle.
+There, due to urbanisation and the resulting lack of awareness of local species, it is nowadays often confused for the Eurasian tree sparrow because that species, one of several also categorized as "maya" in the Philippines, is much more common in urban areas.